Step 8: Dispatch

 For example, if being used in a social media profile image, email signature or a small print advert, the tagline could appear too small and unreadable.
 Or it may be too detailed to get a nice result when embroidered.

-Create the logo colour file types
+Create the logo colour modes

 Saving in CMYK